 I love to make these when we go to parties where there will be a lot of kids.
 They are perfect for little hands, just enough sweetness but nothing over the top.
 Mini Chocolate Chip Cookies are also always a major hit at potlucks.
 Or even for a fun tea party for your daughter and her stuffed animals.

-Ingredients in Mini Chocolate Chip Cookies
+Mini Chocolate Chip Cookie Recipe Ingredients

 - Butter- Real butter is always key in the best chocolate chip cookies!
 The flavor that comes from this ingredient is just so good!